surya-d-naidu/UniOD/README.md

-# University OD Tracker - Vercel Deployment Guide
+# University OD Tracker - Netlify Deployment Guide

-This application is now configured for deployment on Vercel.
+This application is now configured for deployment on Netlify.
 Follow these steps to deploy:

 ## Prerequisites

 1. **Neon Database**: You'll need a Neon PostgreSQL database
-2. **Vercel Account**: Sign up at [vercel.com](https://vercel.com)
+2. **Netlify Account**: Sign up at [netlify.com](https://netlify.com)
 3. **Environment Variables**: Prepare your environment variables

 ## Environment Variables

-Set these environment variables in your Vercel project settings:
+Set these environment variables in your Netlify project settings:

 ```
 DATABASE_URL=your_neon_database_connection_string